hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - The Administrator can configure how much URI text is stored in the logs using the <span style="color: #bb6600;">`advancedproxyconfig`</span> CLI command and the <span style="color: #bb6600;">HTTPS</span> subcommand.
   - proxy caching: improve web traffic performance
   - integrating AVC to control application specific activity: configure <span style="color: #bb6600;">application control settings</span> in Access Policy groups
+  - use the SensorBase data feeds to improve the accuracy of Web Reputation Scores

 ## Authentication, Authorization, and Accounting (AAA)